-What Can a Handyman Do in Lumpkin in Lumpkin County, GA?
+What Can a Handyman Do Without a License in Lumpkin in Lumpkin County, GA?

 In Georgia, most handyman-style work can be done without a state contractor license as long as you stay below Georgia’s state contractor threshold and you don’t perform work in state-regulated trades (electrical, plumbing, HVAC, low-voltage, etc.).
 In Lumpkin (the city), you typically still need a local business license/occupational tax certificate even if you are exempt from state contractor licensing.